jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-04.md

 1. Will Ethan take the NHL offer?
 2. Can their relationship survive five years of split schedules?
-3. Did they sacrifice for nothingwas there always a third option?
+3. Did they sacrifice for nothing—was there always a third option?
 4. Will Robert ever reconcile, knowing Ethan might play hockey after all?
-5. What does Sophia want Ethan to doand can she admit it?
+5. What does Sophia want Ethan to do—and can she admit it?
 6. Was today's perfect kiss the beginning or the end?
+7. Is two and a half million dollars worth losing the future they planned?
+8. Can love survive when dreams pull in different directions?

 **Continue in Episode 10: Season Finale**